aseoista/redroid-go/README.md

 ## Compatibility
 The base idea is to keep the project as much software-compatible as possible to the original ODROID-GO.
 There are some caveats though:
 - New ESP32-WROVERs require the setting `CONFIG_INT_WDT` set to `y` in ESP-IDF.
-- When using the IPS display, the commands to initialize the display should include an additional `0x21`.
+- When using the IPS display, the commands to initialize it should include an additional `0x21`.
 This is because even if the IPS display uses the same driver IC as the TFT one, by default the colors are inverted.

 ## Contributing
 Contributions are welcome!
 Feel free to submit pull requests or open issues to discuss improvements.